 - Stunted growth in teenagers

-- Bacterial infection, HIV, abscesses when anabolic steroids are injected
+- Bacterial infection, HIV, abscesses (with injected anabolic steroids)

 - Abnormal muscle size